Sarnia Sting

 The Sarnia Sting are a junior ice hockey team based in Sarnia, Ontario, Canada.
 They are one of the 20 teams that make up the Ontario Hockey League.
-They play out of the Progressive Auto Sales Arena (formerly the Sarnia Sports and Entertainment Centre).
+They currently play out of the Progressive Auto Sales Arena (formerly the Sarnia Sports and Entertainment Centre).

 On January 22, 2015, NHL forward David Legwand, who played for the Ottawa Senators at the time, and former NHL defenseman Derian Hatcher entered an agreement to purchase the Sarnia Sting.
 The transfer of ownership was approved by the OHL Board of Governors and completed on March 4, 2015.